bentomhall/nih-system/homebrewery/equipment-skills-spells.homebrew.md

 #### Oil of Slipperiness
 *Oil, Adventurer*

 This sticky black unguent is thick and heavy in the container, but it flows quickly when poured.
 The oil can cover a Medium or smaller creature, along with the equipment it's wearing and carrying (one additional vial is required for each size category above Medium).
 Applying the oil takes 10 minutes.
-The affected creature then gains the effect of a freedom-of-movement spell for 8 hours.
+The affected creature then gains the effect of a *freedom of movement* spell for 8 hours.
 Alternatively, the oil can be poured on the ground as an action, where it covers a 10-foot square, duplicating the effect of the grease spell in that area for 8 hours.

 #### Potion of Animal Friendship
 *Potion, Adventurer*